mspnp/iaas-landing-zone-baseline/03-subscription-vending-request.md

 ### Next step

-Now you'll switch back to playing the role of a Platform team member, and will create your workload's landing zone subscription, which in this deployment guide is simply represented as a resource group.
+Now you'll switch back to playing the role of a Platform team member and create your mock application landing zone subscription based on these requirements.
+The "subscription" in this deployment guide will simply be represented as resource groups.

 :arrow_forward: [Deploy your mock application landing zone subscription](./04-subscription-vending-execute.md)